MikaelTornwall/analytica/documentation/architecture.md

 Both Account and Event have corresponding classes for saving and retrieving data to and from the SQL database.
 These classes are SQLAccountDao, which implements the AccountDao interface, and SQLEventDao, which implements the EventDao interface.

 ## Structural deficiencies

+Some of the input validation messages could be more specific and specified for a specific input field.